 552.238-73 Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
-As prescribed in 538.273(b)(1), insert the following clause:

 IDENTIFICATION OF ELECTRONIC OFFICE EQUIPMENT PROVIDING ACCESSIBILITY FOR INDIVIDUALS WITH DISABILITIES (MAR 2022)

 (a) Definitions.

 Electronic office equipment accessibility means the application/configuration of electronic office equipment (includes hardware, software and firmware) in a manner that accommodates the functional limitations of individuals with disabilities (as defined below) so as to promote productivity and provide access to work related and/or public information resources.